 Uses of Nutrient Agar

 Following are the applications of the nutrient agar media:

-- Nutrient agar is a standard media indispensable for cultivating non-fastidious organisms.
+- Nutrient agar is an indispensable standard media for cultivating non-fastidious organisms.

-- It also requires in the subculturing and maintenance of the pure culture.
+- It is also required in the subculturing and maintenance of the pure culture.

-- Nutrient agar is the standard media which composition can be altered to make it function like enriched, selective or differential media.
+- Nutrient agar is the standard media whose composition can be altered to function like enriched, selective or differential media.

-- It can consider as the prilimnary testing method that checks the presence or absence of any harmful microbes before biochemical or serological testing.
+- It provides a preliminary testing media that checks the presence or absence of any harmful microbes before performing any biochemical or serological tests.

-- Its usefulness is not limited to the areas mentioned above, but also aids in the preparation of bacterial lawns to perform antibiotic sensitivity test.
+- Its usefulness is not limited to the areas mentioned above but also aids in preparing bacterial lawns to perform antibiotic sensitivity tests.

 - It is also applicable for the bacteriological examination from a variety of materials or samples.

-To maintain the quality of the nutrient media and to obtain the best results, the pH of the nutrient agar should be 6.8 ± 0.2.
-The prepared nutrient agar should appear as a clear homogeneous solution, without any lumps and hazziness in it.
+To maintain the nutrient media’s quality and obtain the best results, the pH of the nutrient agar should be 6.8 ± 0.2.
+The prepared nutrient agar should appear as a clear homogeneous solution without any lumps and haziness.

-Therefore, we can conclude that the nutrient agar is a basic media for the culturing various non-fastidious bacteria and their isolation based on their culture characteristics like growth pattern, texture, margin and elevation of the bacterial colonies developed.
+Therefore, we can conclude that the nutrient agar is a basic media for culturing various non-fastidious bacteria whose isolation is based on their culture characteristics like growth pattern, texture, margin and elevation of the bacterial colonies.